fesedebe/gsea_refiner/README.md

-# longtrac-framework
+# gsea_refiner
- A framework for analyzing longitudinal tumor evolution using bulk RNA-seq data.
+ A tool for categorizing and refining pathway enrichment results using statistical and NLP techniques.